webzcom/Flying_Monkeyz_HTTP_Port_Scanner/README.md

 DEFINE GLOBAL VARIABLES

 MODES: Modes are set by true / false values in the configuration

 - Short Scan: Scans the most common ports from list of which there are several.
-For now they are all the same variable, some are just commented out unless used like camera IPs.
-I'll come back later to make improvement on this feature.
+SHORT SCAN SETTINGS:
+- commonPortsList: I've left two lines for the common ports list.
+There maybe more.
+- A short list w/ port 80, 81, 8080 only for use with mass scan to speed it up then a longer list "80,443,5000,8080,32400,554,88,81,555,7447,8554,7070,10554,6667,8081,8090"
+- I've added addtional common ports lists like web cameras which you can uncomment to enable.
+- arrCommonPorts: Holds the array of common ports created from the list.

 - Long Scan: Scans all the ports from 1 to 65536
 - Mass Scan: Runs a short scan on all IP addresses in the target IP's subnet
 - Note: If you run a mass scan, you'll need to set both Long and Short Scans to False until I can fix the code.

-SHORT SCAN SETTINGS:
-- commonPortsList: I've left two lines for the common ports list.
-- A short list w/ port 80 only for use with mass scan to speed it up then longer list "80,443,5000,8080,32400,554,88,81,555,7447,8554,7070,10554,6667,8081,8090"
-- arrCommonPorts: Holds the array of common ports created from the list.

-LONG SCAN SETTINGS:
+- LONG SCAN SETTINGS:
 - Step = 1: Controls the increment value of the loop (Use values like 2 or 3 for Even & Odd ports or 1000)
 - iStartPort = 1: Lowest Value is 1
 - iEndPort = 65536: Max HTTP port value is 65536